XOOMAR

 The cybersecurity industry is selling speed: faster detection, autonomous investigation, agentic response.
 Fine.
 But speed with a hidden meter is a budget trap.

-SecurityWeek frames the risk around a familiar SOC pressure point: a high-severity investigation that pushes AI agents to map timelines, check logs, scan threat intelligence, and hunt for lateral movement across multiple systems.
+SecurityWeek frames the risk around a familiar SOC pressure point: a high-severity investigation, such as one involving critical Adobe ColdFusion vulnerabilities or Oracle Payments CVE-2026-46817, that pushes AI agents to map timelines, check logs, scan threat intelligence, and hunt for lateral movement across multiple systems.
 The concern is not a documented outage message; it is that consumption limits or cost controls can appear mid-investigation.

 The real failure mode may be quiet: API timeouts, degraded model quality, or workflows that simply stop firing on lower-priority alerts.